 Charleston is, indeed, a southern belle.
 With her handsome architecture, that famous charm, beautiful tree-shaded streets and squares, old cemeteries, and an interesting waterfront.
 Nearby, there are "boneyards" of skeletal trees, several, historic plantations, and old church ruins.
 There is lots to explore and tempt your photographic eye.

-And we must not forget the wonderful cypress swamps with their graceful cypress knees rising out of the water and reflections amongst spring flowers.
+And we must not forget the wonderful cypress swamps with their graceful tree roots dripping into the water and reflections amongst spring flowers.

 We will be based in Charleston with easy access to both the old town and the

 For anyone loving a slice of history and the grace of the old South, you can't go wrong.
 You'll be able to celebrate your passion for photography, seek your own vision, hone your seeing and imaging skills, and learn about the magic of light to make wonderful photographs.

 For those who want more time with Margo and Arnie, we offer the opportunity to scout and shoot with them before most of our domestic workshops.
 We limit this to two people per day who ride in the car with the instructors.
 During these days while Arnie and Margo do their own photography and final scouting for the workshop, there is also lots of individual instruction and discussions about photography.

 We start out with some technical information before heading out for our first afternoon of photography.
 Our workshops include the following: